piclas-framework/piclas/docs/documentation/developerguide/reggie.md

 Different tests are executed on check-in, during nightly or weekly testing.
 These tests are defined in the file *.gitlab-ci.yml* that is located in the top level repository directory of PICLas.
-In this file, various tests are defined, which are found under *regressioncheck* and a summary of the different tests for piclas are given under [here](https://github.com/piclas-framework/piclas/blob/master/REGGIE.md).
+In this file, various tests are defined, which are found under *regressioncheck* and a summary of the different tests for PICLas are given [here](https://github.com/piclas-framework/piclas/blob/master/REGGIE.md).
-The automatic execution by a [Gitlab Runner](https://docs.gitlab.com/runner/) can be performed on any machine that is connected to the internet and in the following sections, the setup of such a machine is described
+The automatic execution by a [Gitlab Runner](https://docs.gitlab.com/runner/) can be performed on any machine that is connected to the internet and in the following sections, the setup of such a machine is described.

 ### Local execution of reggie2.0
 To quickly test regression checks locally, either to reproduce an error that has occurred during a GitLab pipeline or to test newly